+2 Project Name Administration and Planning

+Target Area County wide

+Goals Supported HOME-ARP

+Needs Addressed Affordable Housing

+Funding HOME-ARP: \$752,641

-The Urban County will use the funds to develop Permanent Supportive Housing in collaboration with Affordable Housing Developers.
+Description The Urban County will use the funds to administer the development of Permanent Supportive Housing in collaboration with Affordable Housing Developers.
 On December 17, 2019, the Board approved the 2020 Supportive Housing Notice of Funding Availability (NOFA) to make available funding and project-based vouchers.
 The NOFA is an application process for selection of development projects with units targeting Permanent Supportive Housing.
-The NOFA is a comprehensive application process to review the funding request, project feasibility/viability, developer experience etc. Developments recommended for funding are ultimately placed on a public Board of Supervisor's Agenda.
+The NOFA is a comprehensive application process to review the funding request, project feasibility/viability, developer experience etc.

+Target Date 9/30/2030

+Estimate the number and type of families Approximately 34 units will be developed

+that will benefit

+Location Countywide

+Countywide